autonity/docs.autonity.org/concepts/validator/index.md

 - Maintain system state by committing new blocks to state as a consensus round completes.
 - Propagate new blocks to the network at the end of a consensus round, sending the full block if round leader otherwise sending a new block announcement.
 - Provide bonded stake to the Proof of Stake consensus mechanism, providing locked stake for network security economics.
-- Participate in the accountability and fault detection protocol, detecting and submitting accountability events committed by other committee members.
-See concept [accountability and fault detection protocol](/concepts/afd/).
+- Participate in the Autonity Accountability Fault Detection protocol, detecting and submitting accountability events committed by other committee members.
+See concept [Accountability Fault Detection (AFD)](/concepts/afd/) protocol.
 - Participate in the oracle protocol, inputting raw price data and voting for aggregated median price data for currency pairs provided by the Autonity network during oracle [voting rounds](/glossary/#voting-round).
 See concept [oracle network](/concepts/oracle-network/).

 As an entity contributing bonded stake to secure the network, a validator active in the [consensus committee](/concepts/consensus/committee/) is economically incentivised toward correct behaviour by [staking rewards](/concepts/staking/#staking-rewards) and [slashing rewards](/concepts/afd/#slashing-rewards).
-Validators are disincentivised from Byzantine behaviour by stake [slashing](/concepts/staking/#slashing) and penalty mechanisms implemented by an [accountability and fault detection protocol](/concepts/afd/).
+Validators are disincentivised from Byzantine behaviour by stake [slashing](/concepts/staking/#slashing) and penalty mechanisms implemented by AFD.
 See [validator economics](/concepts/validator/#validator-economics) on this page for details.

 ### Validator prerequisites